thomasregnet/expire/README.md

 ## Purge

 The purge command is used to calculate and delete the expired backups.
-It is invoked as follows
+It is invoked as follows:

 ``` shell
 expire path/to/backups <rules>